Entity Framework Key Data Annotation Discover How to Use Key Attribute

 public class Book { public int BookId { get; set; } public string Title { get; set; } } public class Category { public int CatId { get; set; } public string CategoryName { get; set; } }

-class follow the default code first conventions, and the name of the key field in the Category
+The Book class follows the default code first conventions, and the name of the key field in the Category class does not meet the Entity Framework naming convention for entity keys.

 - If code first does not find a property that matches the default convention, it will throw an exception because Entity Framework requires a key property.